 With sea on three sides, Fukuoka has always been a busy place and has plenty of amazing culture to show for the years of incoming trade.
 Famed for it’s ramen, there are plenty of delicious foods to try and places to explore—so be sure to bring some walking boots and a healthy appetite!

 - Mt.
-Hiko is one of the three great Shugendo training sights and is dotted with small shrines and mystery-laden sites, all giving a magical atmosphere.
-Great for hiking and with plenty of popular rock climbing sights it’s a great spot for views and adventures!
+Hiko is one of the three great Shugendo training sights and is dotted with small shrines and mystery-laden sites, all emitting a magical atmosphere.
+The area is great for views and hiking, with plenty of popular rock-climbing spots.

-- Dazaifu Tenmangu is the head shrine of all Tenmangu shrines in Japan and is built above the grave of Michizane Sugawara; the God of literature and Calligraphy.
-The ground have over 6000 plum trees and the first to blossom each year is the Tobiume, which legend says uprooted itself and flew to join Michizane in exile.
+- Dazaifu Tenmangu is the head shrine of all Tenmangu shrines in Japan and is built above the grave of Michizane Sugawara, the god of literature and calligraphy.
+The grounds have over 6,000 plum trees and the first to blossom each year is the Tobiume, which legend says uprooted itself and flew to join Michizane in exile.

-Festival: While Hakata Gion Yamakasa is the grandest of festivals with over 770 years of tradition behind it, the January Tamaseseri is a sight not to miss.
+While Hakata Gion Yamakasa is the grandest of festivals with over 770 years of tradition behind it, the Tamaseseri in early January is a sight not to miss.
 A ritual involving shrine parishioners competing to capture a wooden ball in fundoshi (traditional Japanese undergarment) in two teams: sea and land—the winning team is promised a good haul or harvest.

-Food: Hakata Ramen: with a rich, milky, pork broth and thin curly noodles, Hakata ramen was created in the Hakata area of Fukuoka City, and is one of the three most loved kinds in the country.
+Hakata Ramen: With a rich, milky, pork broth and thin, curly noodles, Hakata ramen was created in the Hakata area of Fukuoka City, and is one of the three most loved kinds in the country.
 Made to serve up fast, the broth was made at higher temperatures and the noodles thinner to cut cooking time—all leading to the delicious creation you’ll find on every street in the city!
+(Incidently, the capital city of Fukuoka also rates high in terms of livability—follow the link to see all the reasons why you should move there.)

 Saga – 佐賀県